lukefretwell/lukefretwell.github.io/_pages/about.md

 layout: default
 title: About
 description: Luke Fretwell is an entrepreneur and writer focused on civics and technology
+excerpt: Luke Fretwell is an entrepreneur and writer focused on civics and technology
 permalink: /about/
 ---

-Luke Fretwell is an entrepreneur and writer focused on civics and technology.

 ## Work